kardwen/firefox-smooth-vi/README.md

 On pages that bind an action to `(Esc)`, the functionality of the page is usually not restricted, because the vi mode will only be briefly active and can be immediately disabled by following `(i)`.

-I may add a global option in the future to allow for changing how vi mode is activated, e.g. by pressing `(Esc)` twice instead of once.

 ## Development

+I may add a global option in the future to change how vi mode is activated, e.g. by pressing `(Esc)` twice instead of once.
+Another idea would be to add an option to use the logo of the add-on as an indication that vi mode is active.

 If you want to install this add-on locally, you must first bundle it by running the `bundle` script (for Unix) in the repository.
 The program `zip` is required to run it: